-I did my housemanship training in Taiping, a small town which mean ‘peace’ in Chinese.
+1. I did my housemanship training in Taiping, a small town which means ‘peace’ in Chinese.
 It has a small idle mining pond which my friend Mokhtar, my senior Pak Wan and I used to fish.
 It was before Sahak came and join us.
-If I remember correctly, the mining pond was located some where behind Taman Makmur.
-Mind you, Taman Makmur is famous for it’s pasar malam which we used to visit, queuing up to buy apam balik and well-marinated satay.
-It is just around Assam Kumbang (if my long-term memory is pretty much intact) next to the main road which bring you to Jalan Simpang next to petrol station.
+If I remember correctly, the mining pond was located somewhere behind Taman Makmur.
+Mind you, Taman Makmur is famous for its pasar malam which we used to visit, queuing up to buy apam balik and well-marinated satay.
+It is just around Assam Kumbang (if my long-term memory is pretty much intact) next to the main road which brings you to Jalan Simpang next to petrol station.

-Taiping has hardly change since independence.
+2. Taiping has hardly changed since independence.
 It has colonial trademark; very similar to Muar.
-The examples of such trademark are colonial schools such as St George & King Edward, a large municipal field next to Municipal building and the most noticeable one is Taiping Lake garden which is situated just in the valley of Maxwell Hill.
-The lake garden is the place where Sahak and I practiced kayak; at least once in my life time.
+The examples of such trademark are colonial schools such as St George & King Edward, a large municipal field next to the Municipal building and the most noticeable one is Taiping Lake garden which is situated just in the valley of Maxwell Hill.
+The lake garden is the place where Sahak and I practiced kayak; at least once in my lifetime.

-We were competing with each other to make a breakthrough in our semi-professional operating skills.
-Those who were good would be allowed to do operation.
+5. We were competing with each other to make a breakthrough in our semi-professional operating skills.
+Those who were good would be allowed to do the operation.
 I did my first appendicectomy with assistance from a senior nurse, SN Puziah.
 OT staffs were so helpful, all those years.
-We were like adik beradik, brother and sister.
+We were like adik beradik, brother, and sister.

-I’d still remember organizing mass circumcision in Kamunting Army Camp.
-During our time, young housemen were already equipped with competent surgical skills to do mass circumcision.
+8. I’d still remember organizing mass circumcision in Kamunting Army Camp.
+During our time, young housemen were already equipped with competent surgical skills to do the mass circumcision.
 How do we make ourselves competent?
-We learned from a senior medical assistant, who in the beginning was reluctant to pass on the knowledge but with perseverance he was convinced to share his knowledge for the benefit of the ummah.
-Those days, surgeon didn’t teach us circumcision.
+We learned from a senior medical assistant, who in the beginning was reluctant to pass on the knowledge but with perseverance, he was convinced to share his knowledge for the benefit of the ummah.
+Those days, the surgeon didn’t teach us circumcision.
 We got to find our own guru.

-A lady physician was a single, middle-age, fourty-something, strict, implosive grande dame.
+9. A lady physician was a single, middle-aged, forty-something, strict, implosive grande dame.
 She cursed for any mistakes we made.
 To her, we were either useless or had no brain.
 We knew her weaknesses and we played the public relation well.
 To minimize her amuk, we tried as far as possible to impress her from the first day of our posting.
-That seemed to work well, at least for me, except on an occasion when I missed to review total white counts on an adolescent with leukemia.
+That seemed to work well, at least for me, except on an occasion when I missed reviewing total white counts on an adolescent with leukemia.